Finding That Elusive "Perfect Domain Name."

 The first step then is to use a website like namechk.com which will check the availability of usernames across all of the top social media sites.
 Social media handle availability is crucial if you are planning on using social media to promote your site and you can use this in tandem with your domain searching efforts.

 The awkward combination of trying to find a worthy domain name and its social media counterparts is why the first method I recommend you investigate is to make up a name.
 If you make something up, then you are almost guaranteed to get all the names you want.

 There are several ways of inventing a name.

-Choose an infrequent consonant like X follow with a vowel like O, consonant, vowel, consonant, and you'll get a name in no time at all.
+Choose an infrequent consonant like X to follow with a vowel like O, consonant, vowel, consonant, and you'll get a name in no time at all.
 That's how Kodak was invented.

 Dropping vowels has also become a popular method.
 Flickr and Tumblr are two that spring to mind.
-I don't recommend this method, if it's difficult to explain to someone over the phone then it's probably a bad name.
+I don't recommend this method; if it's difficult to explain to someone over the phone, then it's probably a bad name.